paquettm/420-302-VA_A25/LABS/LAB12_Deploying_IoT_System_as_Linux_Services.md

 - Production deployment workflows
 - Service debugging with journalctl

-This is how real industrial IoT systems, web services, and enterprise applications are deployed in production Linux environments.
+This is similar to how real industrial IoT systems, web services, and enterprise applications are deployed in production Linux environments.
 You now have experience with professional deployment practices used in industry.